bens4lsu/theskinny-publish/Content/blog2/smoking-in-the-boys-room.md

 One of the things that the lady said reminded me of something.

-When I started 7th grade, my new school had a designated smoking area for <i>students</i>.
+When I started 7th grade, my new school had a designated smoking area for *students*.

 It was a school that housed both Jr and Sr High, and if I remember correctly, you were supposed to be at least 16 years old to smoke on campus.
 But nevertheless, I was 12 years old when the school year started, and my school had a student smoking area.